EcoClimLab/ecoclimlab.github.io/index.md

 ---

 # **Welcome to the Forest Ecology and Climate Lab!**
-Research in our lab focuses on how global change is altering forests around the world and how changes to forest ecosystems will either mitigate or exacerbate climate change.
+We are a diverse group of scientists dedicated to understanding how global change is altering forests around the world and the role of forests in regulating Earth's climate.

-This page is currently under development.
-The current site is [here](https://sites.google.com/site/forestecoclimlab/home).

 {% include feature_row id="feature_row" %}
 {% include feature_row id="feature_row2" %}